Antony Griffiths: Career

 Griffiths joined the British Museum's Department of Prints and Drawings as an Assistant Keeper in 1976.
 He was promoted to Deputy Keeper of the department in 1981, and appointed its Keeper in 1991.
 After 20 years leading the department, he retired from the British Museum in 2011.

 Griffiths was selected to give the Panizzi Lectures at the British Library for 2003: the lecture series was titled "Prints for Books, French Book Illustration 1760–1800".
 He was the Slade Professor of Fine Art at the University of Oxford for the 2014/2015 academic year.
 As such, he was required to give a lecture series consisting of eight lectures: the series was titled "The Print before Photography: The European print in the age of the copper plate and wooden block" (published in book form, 2016).

 Griffiths has been Chairman of Print Quarterly Publications since 2001.
 He co-founded the academic journal Print Quarterly in 1984, which is published by Print Quarterly Publications, and is a serving member of its editorial board.
-He has been a trustee of the Art Fund since 2010.
-Since 2013, he has been chairman of The Walpole Society.
+He was a trustee of the Art Fund from 2010 to 2021.
+From 2013 to 2022, he served as chairman of The Walpole Society.
 He has been a trustee of the Henry Moore Foundation since 2014.